AC34/docker-v3-quick-lamp-dev-env/README.md

 There is a downside to everyhing useful.

 Since this repository allows you to quickly setup everyhing, some important secrets like passwords for db are stored publicly.
-Never expose your project to public repository.
+When you start using, change those secrets and never expose your project to public repository.

+Or you can move on to other lamp images (there are many similar images out there)

 ## About
 Yet another lamp stack for quick development.

 ### Requirements
  - docker
  - docker-compose

-## Usage
+## Getting started
 1) clone the repository.

 ```